giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 # Cluster upgrades

-A workload cluster in a Giant Swarm installation is running a stack comprising many software components, provided by the Kubernetes project and other open source projects or software vendors, as well as by Giant Swarm.
+A workload cluster in a Giant Swarm installation runs a stack comprised of many software components.
+These components come from the Kubernetes project and other open-source projects or software vendors, as well as by Giant Swarm.
 In order to keep all components up-to-date, to allow you to benefit from latest improvements, features and security fixes, we provide upgrades for the entire software stack in workload clusters.

-At Giant Swarm we believe that frequent, small updates are a way to keep change in the system manageable.
+At Giant Swarm we believe that frequent, small updates are the way to keep the change in the system manageable.
 That is why our goal is to help you to run all the clusters in the latest version.
-To make that possible, we invest a lot of effort in making this happen without disrupting your usage of your clusters.
+We invest a lot of effort in making this happen without disrupting your usage of your clusters.

-In this article, we explain how upgrades work in detail and how you should provide your workloads in order to keep them running during a workload cluster upgrade and prevent disruptions of your applications.
+In this article, we explain, in detail, how upgrades work and how you should prepare your workloads in order to keep them running during a workload cluster upgrade and prevent disruptions of your applications.

 ## Background and concepts